adrien2p/medusa-extender/documentation/01-getting-started.md

 npm run start
 ```

-That's it, your now ready to run your server :rocket:
+That's it, you are now ready to run your server :rocket:

 ## From server starter